Culinary highlights in Tirol, Austria

 At Ruetzenhof, the Austrians themselves come to enjoy the typical dishes from the authentic Tyrolean cuisine.
 All products are coming from the region and much comes from the own farm (bacon, milk, meat …).
 The “Wiener Schnitzel” and the “apple strudel” are obviously favourites!

 Tirol is easily accessible by plane or train, but the best way to explore the region is by car.
 The roads are in great condition and the surroundings are stunning.
-We hit the roads with a Subaru Outback, an excellent 4×4 that also performs in more demanding situations such as on ice and in snow.
+We hit the roads with a Subaru Outback, that Subaru lent us exclusively for this trip.
+It is an excellent 4×4 that also performs in more demanding situations such as on ice and in snow.

 Thanks to options such as the X-Mode / Hill Descent Control, which helps to automatically maintain a constant vehicle speed on descents, and the Vehicle Dynamics Control System, which detects strange behaviour from surrounding drivers, our trip became safer, easier and more comfortable.